 - Turn the oven down to 275 degrees.

-- Bake for 50-60 minutes or until the center is mostly set.
-Insert the remaining 9 pieces of bacon into the top while the pie is still warm.
-Allow it to cool completely before cutting.
+Bake for 50-60 minutes or until the center is mostly set.
+Insert the remaining 9 pieces of bacon into the top of the pie while it is still warm.
+Let it cool completely before cutting.

 I'm entering this in the Foodbuzz BACONALIA challenge as an entry.